bjarvis4-spec/megr2157-portfolio/docs/assignments/A01/index.md

 Alternative Solutions

-Two alternative devices that perform the same primary function are - Pivot hinge - Uses pivot points,at the top and bottom of the door, to support the door and allows it to rotate.
+Pivot hinge - Uses pivot points,at the top and bottom of the door, to support the door and allows it to rotate.
 Continuous hinge - Runs along the height of the door, spreading the door's weight and force over a larger surface area.